FUNDING & SUPPORT

 A range of organisations exists in South Australia to provide support for the local creative sector:

-The Research, Commercialisation and Startup Fund (RCSF) supports researchers, entrepreneurs and businesses to accelerate their progress with funding from the South Australian Government, administered via the Department for Innovation and Skills.
+The Research and Innovation Fund (RIF) (formerly the Research, Commercialisation and Startup Fund (RCSF) supports researchers, entrepreneurs and businesses to accelerate their progress with funding from the South Australian Government, administered via the Department for Industry, Innovation and Science.

 The Helpmann Academy provides professional development opportunities including grants and awards, fellowships, mentorships, masterclasses and seminars, advisory services and international artist residencies, all tailored specifically for South Australia’s higher education students, graduates and emerging artists.